'Good to go': Top Trump aide gave inaugural day ok to nuclear plan - congressman

 “The whistleblower was extremely uncomfortable with the conversation,” Cummings wrote.
 “While at the event, the whistleblower made brief notes of Mr. Copson’s name and the discussion.
 The whistleblower left the event shortly thereafter.”

-Additional reporting by Nathan Layne and Mark Hosenball.
-Editing by Kieran Murray and Ross Colvin
+Additional reporting by Nathan Layne, Mark Hosenball and Patricia Zengerle; Editing by Kieran Murray and Ross Colvin